amathew195/express-jobly/readme.md

 ### Backend Deployment:
 We used ElephantSQL and Render to deploy our backend.

-In ElephantSQL, create a 'Tiny Turtle' instance and copy the URL to your new instance.
+In ElephantSQL, create a 'Tiny Turtle' instance and copy the URL of your new instance.

 Seed your database: